Kingdom of Prussia: 1848–1871: German wars of unification

 Frederick William suffered a stroke in 1857, and his younger brother, Prince William, became regent.
 William pursued a considerably more moderate policy.
 Upon Frederick William IV's death in 1861 he succeeded to the Prussian throne as William I. However, shortly after becoming king, he faced a dispute with his parliament over the size of the army.
 The parliament, dominated by the liberals, balked at William's desire to increase the number of regiments and withheld approval of the budget to pay for its cost.
-A deadlock ensued, and William seriously considered abdicating in favour of his son, Crown Prince Frederick William.
-Ultimately, he decided to appoint as prime minister Otto von Bismarck, at that time the Prussian ambassador to France.
-Bismarck took office on September 23, 1862.
+A deadlock ensued, and William seriously considered abdicating in favour of his son, Crown Prince Frederick.
+Ultimately, he decided to appoint Otto von Bismarck, at that time the Prussian ambassador to France.
+Bismarck took office on 23 September 1862.

 Although Bismarck had a reputation as an unyielding conservative, he initially inclined to seek a compromise over the budget issue.
 However, William refused to consider it; he viewed defence issues as the crown's personal province.
 Forced into a policy of confrontation, Bismarck came up with a novel theory.
 Under the constitution, the king and the parliament were responsible for agreeing on the budget.
 Bismarck argued that since they had failed to come to an agreement, there was a "hole" in the constitution, and the government had to continue to collect taxes and disburse funds in accordance with the old budget in order to keep functioning.
 The government thus operated without a new budget from 1862 to 1866, allowing Bismarck to implement William's military reforms.

 The liberals violently denounced Bismarck for what they saw as his disregard for the fundamental law of the kingdom.
 However, Bismarck's real plan was an accommodation with liberalism.
 Although he had opposed German unification earlier in his career, he had now come to believe it inevitable.
 To his mind, the conservative forces had to take the lead in the drive toward creating a unified nation in order to keep from being eclipsed.
 He also believed that the middle-class liberals wanted a unified Germany more than they wanted to break the grip of the traditional forces over society.
 He thus embarked on a drive to form a united Germany under Prussian leadership, and guided Prussia through three wars which ultimately achieved this goal.

 The first of these wars was the Second War of Schleswig (1864), which Prussia initiated and succeeded in, and in which it gained the assistance of Austria.
 Denmark was soundly defeated and surrendered both Schleswig and Holstein, to Prussia and Austria respectively.